zdt1013/wen-ai-cli/README_en.md

 > wen --help
 ```

-### 🔧 Configuration Instructions
+### 🔧 Configuration

-Before using Wen AI, you need to configure necessary parameters such as API keys.
-You can configure them using the following commands:
+Before using Wen AI, you need to configure necessary parameters, such as API keys.
+You can configure through the following commands:

 ```bash
 > wen config --apiKey YOUR_API_KEY --baseUrl YOUR_API_BASE --model YOUR_API_MODEL